 The Council has 39 District Councillors elected in 25 wards.

-The Conservative Party currently has overall control of the Council.
+The Conservative Party retained overall control of the Council at the local elections on 7 May 2015.
 The political composition of the Council is as follows

 - Conservative - 29 seats

 - Other - 1 seat